illinois/clip-illinois/README.md

 Words which already contain an @ are not converted.

 # FAQ
-## Q. Is this secure?
-How does it work?
+## Q. Where is the source code?

-## A. The script code is very short - see the script here -
+The script code is very short - see the script here -

 https://github.com/illinois/clip-illinois/blob/master/env#L53

 ## Q. Does this work on Linux?

-# Yes _if_ you can get pbcopy and pbpaste to work on your system.
-See more information below
+Yes _if_ you can get pbcopy and pbpaste to work on your Linux system (on a OSX it just works).
+For more information see below

 There is no single method to copy to/from the clipboard in Linux that works in all versions of Linux.
 The above commands use `pbcopy` and `pbpaste` to read and write the clipboard.
 You may need to define your own `pbcopy` and `pbpaste` scripts or aliases to copy to or paste from your clipboard.
 If these commands are not defined then this script will automatically create aliases that use `xclip` to read/write the `X` windows clipboard -